polyseam/invisaline/README.md

 # invisaline

-A VS Code extension that visually aligns multi-line JavaScript and TypeScript template literals to match their surrounding code indentation—without changing your source file.
+A VS Code extension that visually aligns multi-line JavaScript and TypeScript template literals to match their surrounding code indentation — without changing your source file.

 > [!IMPORTANT]